argishtiovsepyan/reddit-api-and-nlp/README.md

 | title_tokens      | object  | The tokenized representation of words in the title. |
 | text_tokens       | object  | The tokenized representation of words in the text.  |

-#### Executive Summary
+# **Collecting Data and EDA**

-This project leverages the Python Reddit API Wrapper (PRAW) to extract a vast collection of Reddit posts, forming the basis for a machine learning model that distinguishes between complex (sourced from 'AskScience') and simple ('ELIF') questions.
-Thousands of posts were acquired, duplicates removed, and a master dataframe created for modeling purposes.
-The data obtained is well-balanced, eliminating the concern for class imbalance.
+This project utilizes the Python Reddit API Wrapper (PRAW) to extract a comprehensive dataset of Reddit posts from the subreddits 'AskScience' and 'ExplainLikeImFive' (ELIF).
+The collection process involves retrieving posts over multiple days to ensure a diverse range of content.
+After acquiring thousands of posts, duplicates are systematically removed, resulting in a clean dataset for analysis.
+To ensure the dataset's integrity and balance, careful attention is paid to class distribution, mitigating concerns about class imbalance.

-A number of pre-processing steps were carried out, including removing tags, replacing missing texts, and conducting sentiment analysis.
-Additionally, I performed tokenization, stemming, lemmatization, and stop-word removal on title and text columns to facilitate the model's predictions.
+Following data acquisition, a series of preprocessing steps are undertaken to prepare the text data for modeling.
+This includes removing tags, handling missing text entries, and performing sentiment analysis to gain insights into the emotional tone of the posts.
+Additionally, tokenization, stemming, lemmatization, and stop-word removal are applied to the title and text columns to streamline the data and improve the model's predictive performance.
+One notable consideration during preprocessing is the decision to retain the full, unedited post content rather than adding common words to the stop words list.
+This choice was based on the observation that maintaining contextual information enhances the model's ability to differentiate between complex and layman questions effectively.

-Initially, adding common words to the stop words list was considered.
-However, it was found that maintaining the full unedited post improved the model's performance, as it retained more contextual information vital for discerning between complex and layman questions.
+# **Modeling**

 A variety of machine learning models were explored, including Multinominal Naive Bayes, Random Forest, and Logistic Regression.
 Through hyperparameter tuning via GridSearchCV, Logistic Regression demonstrated superior performance, particularly with ridge-like regularization.